Bristn/CSGO-Screenshot-Script-Generator/README.md

 Why should I use this?
 This method of taking screenshots of your map doesn't require any entities, this means you don't need to constantly think about where to place the next point_dev_camera.
 Additionally allows this method an easy way to take comparison screenshots of official and custom maps between different versions.

+How do I use this program?
+You can find a full guide here: https://steamcommunity.com/sharedfiles/filedetails/?id=1721550921

+This is my first full program, so there are probably some issues.
+Feel free to leave any issues or suggestions on the steam guide.